 The exact date of the renumbering varies depending on what source material your read, but all agree it took place between Sunday 1st January 1928, and Saturday 11th February 1928.
 It is possible the changed was phased-in with some areas getting their new route numbers before others.

-From the 1920s, and throughout the 1930s, buses were fitted with three-digit stencil boxes for displaying route numbers.
-However, each vehicle was only allocated with two examples of each digit and thus it was not possible to display route number that had three matching digits, such as “111”, “222”, etc. This fact had been overlooked in the 1925 renumbering, but when routes were again renumbered in 1928 these numbers were not used.
-Once three-digit roller blinds became established this was no longer a problem, but despite this none were used until Saturday 25th November 1961, when new Service 111 was introduced for revised services in Sutton Coldfield.
+From the 1920s, and throughout the 1930s, newly built buses were fitted with three-digit stencil boxes for displaying route numbers.
+However, each vehicle was only allocated two examples of each digit and thus it was not possible to display route number that had three matching digits, such as “111”, “222”, etc. This fact had been overlooked in the 1925 renumbering, but when routes were again renumbered in 1928 these numbers were not used.
+As three-digit roller blinds became established this problem was reduced, but despite this no matching-digit route numbers were used until Saturday 25th November 1961, about a year after the last pre-war bus was withdrawn, when new Service 111 was introduced for revised services in Sutton Coldfield.

 As the network continued to expand the company again ran out of available route numbers.
 Within a few years, new routes in Hereford, for example, were using numbers that had been allocated to Neighbouring areas, such as Service 415 and Service 416 from the Worcester area allocation, and Service 479 from the Banbury area allocation.